tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ```
 This is quite interesting as there's no need to test `IF K>=128` and no need to subtract 128 from `K`.

-This way we win around 120 cycles on the previous technique when a key is pressed (but lose around 250 cycles when there's no key press); we use a lot of memory (7x255 = 1785 bytes) for a few key presses but we can define any key we want.
+This way we win around 120 cycles on the previous technique when a key is pressed but lose around 250 cycles when there's no key press.
+True, we use a lot of memory (7x255 = 1785 bytes) for a few key presses but on the other hand we can define any key we want.
 It's in fact the fastest technique if we want to give the user the ability to redefine keys.

 ### 🍎The fastest way
 But I present you another technique that will allow us to win ~500 cycles when there's **no** keypress (most of the time, there's really no keypress), while still be as fast as using a 255 items array when a key is pressed (which is already 1500+ cycles faster than the original code).